 May is #MentalHealthAwarenessMonth.
-In honour of this month and the year we have been living through, I have been sharing tips and strategies daily on how to improve our overall mental health and well-being p.
+Over the past two years since COVID’s inception, I have been sharing tips and strategies daily on how to improve our overall mental health and well-being.

 Today’s tip is the RULE OF 3.
 If you’re struggling with anxiety or worry, this exercise is simple.
-And when I was teetering on burnout almost 20 years ago, it was a strategy that my therapist recommended.
+And when I was teetering on burnout 20 years ago, it was a strategy that my therapist recommended.

 It goes like this: